davidgasquez/handbook/Open Data.md

 ## Motivation
 [Open data is a public good](https://en.wikipedia.org/wiki/Open_data#Open_Data_as_commons).
 As a result, is an area where individual [[incentives]] are not aligned with collective ones.
 As an organization or research group, [spending time curating and maintaining datasets for other people to use doesn't make sense](https://en.wikipedia.org/wiki/Economics_of_open_data) unless that's how you make money.
 Data end up siloed in multiples places and formats.
 Making interoperability a dream.

+Data is usually centralized and perishable.
+Even tabular datasets are hard to index and there are no incentives to collaborate on improving them.

 [Open Data can help organizations, scientist, and governments make better decisions](https://twitter.com/patrickc/status/1256987283141492736).
 Data is the best way to learn about the world and [[Coordination | coordinate]] people.

 **We need better tools, protocols, and mechanisms to improve the Open Data ecosystem**.